hltcoe/cadet/cadet-ui/README.md

 mvn tomcat7:redeploy
 ```

-This may require adding a profile to the pom file with the Tomcat server information.
+This will require adding a server section to your settings.xml file with the username and password.
+The cadet-broker library will also need to be installed using `mvn install`.

 Additionally, you can use the Tomcat manager to manually upload and run the web application.
 See tomcat.md for further instructions.